How Do I Deal With Pests And Diseases In My Balcony Garden?

 Aphids and other sap-sucking insects can quickly infest your balcony garden, causing damage to plant growth and spreading diseases.
 To control these pests, start by manually removing them by hand or using a strong stream of water to dislodge them from leaves and stems.
 Alternatively, use insecticidal soaps or homemade sprays specifically formulated for aphids.
 Introducing natural predators like ladybugs or lacewings can also help keep aphid populations under control.
 Regular monitoring and early intervention are key to managing aphids and preventing their rapid reproduction.

-See also What Are The Benefits Of Using A Self-watering System On A Balcony?
+See also What Are The Considerations For Maintaining Privacy On A City Balcony?

 Managing snails and slugs